ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 classes outlining the functions that labeled and unlabeled datasets would need that the other wouldn't.
 Finally, I put the actual logic into [RefineBioUnlabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L249) and [RefineBioLabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L674), each of which inherited from their corresponding base classes.
-To clarify the name, the expresion compendium I'm working with comes from [refine.bio](refine.bio).
+To clarify the name, the expression compendium I'm working with comes from [refine.bio](refine.bio).

 ## Why So Many Base Classes?
 If you're unfamiliar with object oriented programming, all the machinery may seem like overkill to you.